Lead the Way: Are You Ready for NYC’s August 2025 Local Law 31 Deadline for Lead Inspections?

 Multiple Dwellings (residential buildings with 3 or more apartments) that:

-• Were built between 1960 and 1978, if the owner knows that lead-based paint is present.
+Were built between 1960 and 1978, and the owner knows that lead-based paint is present.

 Privately-owned residential units where a child under 6 resides, and the building meets the above construction year criteria (and must also comply with Local Law 1 of 2004 — which works hand-in-hand with Local Law 31).